 A surgical pioneer and visionary developer of the surgeon-scientist program

-Upon completion of his medical degree, Dr. Langer completed postgraduate surgical training in Toronto, Houston and Boston.
-Dr. Bernard Langer joined the Toronto General Hospital as a staff surgeon in 1963 and was appointed head of the division of general surgery in 1972.
-During his 17 year tenure, this division evolved from a broad-based clinical and teaching service to one with focused interests in specialty areas, placing equal importance on clinical care, teaching and research.
-Dr. Langer is considered a global pioneer of HPB Surgery and is credited with developing a world leading academic HPB and liver transplant service.
+Upon completion of his medical degree, Dr. Bernard Langer completed postgraduate surgical training in Toronto, Houston and Boston.
+He joined the Toronto General Hospital as a consultant surgeon in 1963, and was appointed head of the division of general surgery in 1972.
+During his 17-year tenure as division head, he established a recruitment methodology which promoted the development of subspecialty areas within general surgery with equal emphasis on clinical care, teaching and research.
+In addition to his own specialties of HPB surgery, surgical oncology and ultimately transplantation, other areas such as colorectal, breast, and endocrine surgery were developed.
+He helped to develop the largest liver transplant program in Canada and the largest living donor liver transplant program in North America.